Manuel-3/Manuel-3.github.io/docs/custom-armor.md

 model.Head.CrownParts.setTexture("Resource", material(helmet.getType()))
 ```

-Then make sure that it will only be visible, if the player is wearing gold:
+Then make sure that it will only be visible if the player is wearing gold:

 ```lua
 model.Head.CrownParts.setEnabled(helmet.getType() == "minecraft:golden_helmet")